yiphei/Pebble-Scavenger-Hunt/guide-agent/README.md

 (specifically GA_STATUS and requests for the GS_STATUS).

 ##### sendGA_STATUS
-Given the components of a GA_STATUS message, this function will send a GA_STATUS to the Game Server and log the message using the common logMessage function from log.h.
+Given the components of a GA\_STATUS message, this function will send a GA\_STATUS to the Game Server and log the message using the common logMessage function from log.h.
 This is called every 30 second the Guide Agent has been running in the game and immediately after the Guide Agent joins the game.

+##### sendGA_HINT
+Given the components of a GA_HINT message, this function will send a GA\_HINT to the Game Server and log the message using the common _logMessage_ function from `log.h`.
+This is called whenever the Guide Agent user inputs a custom textual hint to their interface.